giorgited/CosmosScale/ReadMe.md

 In addition, there is a cool down algorithm that tracks the activities for each collection and scales down based on the minimum RU provided by the user.
 Scale down occurs for 5 minute of inactivity.

 ## Getting Started
 Using the library is simple.
-Search and download the latest nuget package.
+Download the latest nuget package from https://www.nuget.org/packages/CosmosAutoScaler.
+Currently the supported functionalities are: Insert, Delete, Replace, and Query.
+Bulk operations are coming soon.

 ### Usage